edf-hpc/clara/docs/source/clara-repo.md

         Copy to the given distribution a package from another distribution.
         Note that both repositories must be handled by clara.
+        For Redhat-like repository, package version can be add through <package>:<version>

     clara repo move <dist> <package> <from-dist>

         Copy to the given distribution a package from another distribution and remove the package from the origin repository.
         Note that both repositories must be handled by clara.
+        For Redhat-like repository, package version can be add through <package>:<version>

     clara repo jenkins (list|<dist>) <job> [--source=<arch>] [--reprepro-flags="list of flags"...] [--build=<build>]